Skelf-Research/zviz/docs/policy-profiles.md

 - Seccomp BPF program (allow/deny/broker tiers).
 - LSM policy (AppArmor/SELinux or Landlock rules).
-- Network egress/ingress rules for the namespace.
+- Network egress/ingress rules for the namespace (CIDR allowlists).
 - Broker rule tables (syscall- and argument-level allowlists).

 ## Profile selection

 Profiles are intended to be explicit and deterministic.
-There are two deployment patterns:
+The default packaging model is separate binaries per profile to minimize surface area.
+A multi-profile binary is optional for operational convenience.

-- Separate binaries per profile (smallest surface area).
+- Default: separate binaries per profile (smallest surface area).
-- A single binary with built-in profiles and a strict selection flag.
+- Optional: a single binary with built-in profiles and a strict selection flag.

+Profile selection is host-controlled and not configurable from inside the container.

 ## Example: CI runner profile (high level)